davidsntg/lab-azure-connection-monitor-with-bicep/README.md

 # Lab - Connection Monitor with Bicep

-This repo is a lab to play with Connection Monitor.
+This repo is a lab to **play with Connection Monitor**, part of Network Watcher.

-It contains basically Azure Bicep code to provision bellow infrastructure:
+It contains basically Azure Bicep code to provision following infrastructure:

 ![Big Picture](docs/architecture.png)